sherlock-audit/2022-11-bond/README.md

 Run the full test suite with `forge test`.

 Fuzz tests have been written to cover a range of market situations.
-Default number of runs is 4096, although there are 2^33 possible param combinations.
+Default number of runs is 4096, although there are 2^33 possible param combinations for a number of the test functions.

 The test suite can take awhile to run, specifically the `BondDebt.t.sol` file.
-To run the test suite without this file: `forge test --no-match-contract BondDebtTest`
+To run the test suite without this file: `forge test --no-match-contract BondDebtTest`.
+Alternatively, you can reduce the number of fuzz runs in `foundry.toml`.